 In Curio's Preferences, under the Presentation icon, make sure "Present in window fills secondary display (when connected)" is checked.
 Then when you begin a presentation in a window, Curio will make sure that window is on the secondary display - your iPad display via Sidecar - and fills the screen.

 You can then use EpicPen's tool palette:

-- Use EpicPen's pointer tool to select figures in Curio and use the Touch Bar controls to skip through slides. - Use EpicPen's brush tool to draw on the screen using their brushes.
+• Use EpicPen's pointer tool to select figures in Curio and use the Touch Bar controls to skip through slides.